22 Fun Things To Do In Mendoza, Argentina

 A wine tour is a must in Mendoza

-21 Fun Things To Do In Mendoza
+Best Things To Do In Mendoza, Argentina

 Indulge in a wine tasting tour, or more

 The first thing that comes to mind when thinking of Mendoza is the fabulous Malbec wine.
-It’s thus safe to say that one of the best things to do in Mendoza is a wine tasting tour.
+It’s thus safe to say that one of the best things to do in Mendoza is a wine-tasting tour.
 Wine in Mendoza is affordable, and you can walk away with a $5 USD bottle of excellent wine that will impress your family and friends.

 Take part in the Vendimia